tagion/tagion/docs/gov/intro/index.md

 # Introduction

-Welcome to the governance documentation- and development-pages of the Tagion network.
+Welcome to the governance development- and documantation-pages of the Tagion network.
+(For an overview of what Tagion "is", have a look at the website [tagion.org](https://tagion.org) or read the [Technical Concept Paper](https://www.tagion.org/resources/tagion-whitepaper.pdf))

 Here, you find the current state of ideas and deliberation in regards to Tagion's governance.